mphuong9x/GetLog/docs/note_2208/PROJECT_MEMORY.md

   is enabled for Development and disabled for Production.
 - Production deployment owns schema migration through the generated idempotent schema SQL artifact. `-SkipSchema` therefore also prevents startup migration in Production.
-Rollback still needs an expand/contract and practiced database restore strategy before destructive migrations are considered safe.
+Destructive/contract migrations require the generated safety preflight, an approved expand/contract window, and verified backup restore.
+  The isolated IIS post-schema rollback drill remains the final DEP-001 gate.

 ### Main domain clusters